From a young age, Ginetta Salvalaggio was taught to question the status quo.

 Salvalaggio subsequently enrolled in the master of science program in population health at the School of Public Health to acquire the research skills she would need to answer questions relevant to the inner-city community.
 Her thesis was a mixed methods study exploring the determinants of patient-provider rapport in the health care of people who inject drugs.
 She joined the faculty of the University of Alberta Department of Family Medicine while completing her thesis.

-Salvalaggio is currently serving as the research director of the Inner City Health and Wellness Program (ICHWP) at the Royal Alexandra Hospital.
-Here, she is leading the development of the research program, which includes evaluating whether the work of the clinical team positively affects health outcomes.
+Salvalaggio is currently serving as the associate scientific director of the Inner City Health and Wellness Program (ICHWP) at the Royal Alexandra Hospital.
+Here, she is co-leading the development of the research program, which includes evaluating whether the work of the clinical team positively affects health outcomes.
 A community-engaged approach to research, often considered challenging in terms of methodology and logistics, will help develop the vision for inner-city health research in Edmonton.

 For Salvalaggio, the challenge is paying off.